JonCyberGuy/ActiveDirectoryLab/README.md

 <br />
 <br />
 <p align="center">
-<b>After configuring a seperate virtual machine that will simulate an employee logging into the domain.
+<b>After configuring a separate virtual machine that will simulate an employee logging into the domain.
 Lets kill two birds with one stone by renaming the computer CLIENT1 and clicking the box to become a member of the mydomain.com domain.
 I am prompted to give my log in credential and I chose to use the Administrator account I set up earlier</b>  <br/>
 </p>
 <img src="https://i.imgur.com/ceB3tDJ.jpg" height="80%" width="80%" alt="Configuring the Client VM"/>
 <br />